Twenkid/Theory-of-Universe-and-Mind/README.md

 Todor Arnaudov's "Theory of Universe and Mind" (Also "Theory of Mind and Universe", or "Вселена и Разум", "Теория на Разума и Вселената"; a file for the AGI course was titled also "Theory of Hierarchical Universal Simulators of Universes"), originally created and published between 2001-2004 is a general "theory of everything", unifying Cybernetical Digital Physics Cosmology and Evolution of the Universe with (Artificial) General Intelligence and Philosophy of Mind, human motivation and drives, behavior,decision making, reinforcement learning, society (...).

 This theory is yet a little known predecessor of many other analogical, related and similar works and theories, which are recently getting more elaborated, technical, scientifically and empirically grounded and unlike 20 years ago now promoted by numerous world renowned researchers.
 I discovered Karl Friston's "Free energy principle" theory in late 2018 from an interview for <a href="https://www.wired.com/story/karl-friston-free-energy-principle-artificial-intelligence/?utm_source=facebook&utm_cnbc=social&utm_campaign=psocial_cnbc&utm_brand=wired&utm_social-type=owned&__source=facebook%7Cmain">Wired</a> and discussed my first impressions and a work of his follower Eray Yozkural on his notion of <a href="http://artificial-mind.blogspot.com/2018/12/ultimate-ai-free-energy-principle-and.html">Ultimate AI</a>; I first found Michael Levin and his work as late as late February?
-2023 and some of his papers about TAME, Scale-Free Cognition, the idea of the Cognitive lightcone, Stress and Care are very recent and are cutting edge in 2023.
+2023 and some of his papers about TAME, <a href="https://www.frontiersin.org/articles/10.3389/fpsyg.2019.02688/full">Scale-Free Cognition</a>, the idea of the Cognitive lightcone, Stress and Care are published in the last few years.

 Due to the predictions and the large number of matches of future works to the claims, ideas, hypotheses and the reasoning to the works from "Theory of Universe and Mind" (TOUM) and some related works, I recently called them also "The Bulgarian Prophecies" or "The Bulgarian Predictions" in AGI, Philosophy of AI and Mind, Digital physics etc., together with a strategical essay/proposal from 2003 for the development of AGI via the creation of a super interdisciplinary R&D institute and other publications.
 The "prophecies" are Bulgarian for several reasons: because of my nationality, because they were originally written in Bulgarian and the theory was taught during the world's first, radically interdisciplinary university course in Artificial General Intelligence in 2010 and 2011 at the University of Plovdiv, Bulgaria with working language Bulgarian.
 Note that the famous MIT's AGI course presented by Lex Fridman and his guest lecturers was offered in 2018.
 I claim that my course and my syllabum were way better, because they had a strong structure, theory and a coherent message, matched and confirmed by the future.
 See the syllabum and a video: http://artificial-mind.blogspot.com/2010/04/universal-artificial-intelligence.html